JayKim88/build-your-body/README.md

 ### 6. My Stats page

-- Check out your Total Performance or Program History by week
+- Check out your Total performance or program history by week.
 - Click a date on calendar to see performance history.
-- The calendar displays dots on workout days to track performance history.
+- The calendar displays dots on workout days for tracking performance history.

 ![Screenshot 2024-10-27 at 12 36 55 pm](https://github.com/user-attachments/assets/7eb2e7ff-4d95-45df-973b-48e4f1724363)

-Detail modal opens as well if you click History on Date.
+Detail modal opens as well if you click history on date.

 ![Screenshot 2024-10-26 at 7 21 19 pm](https://github.com/user-attachments/assets/c1afedff-f329-48c3-864b-9c1921506806)